 Medications.
-A variety of different medications are commonly prescribed to treat migraines.
-These include drugs to prevent migraines, drugs to stop migraines once they've started, and drugs to alleviate migraine symptoms.
-The FDA has also approved a prescription device placed on the back of the head at the onset of a migraine with aura.
-It's called the Cerena Transcranial Magnetic Stimulator (TMS) and emits a pulse of magnetic energy into part of the brain, which may stop or lessen pain.
+Your doctor might prescribe drugs to prevent migraines, to stop them once they've started, and to relieve your symptoms.
+You might also get help from a prescription device called a Cerena Transcranial Magnetic Stimulator (TMS).
+It goes on the back of the head at the start of a migraine with aura.
+It gives off a pulse of magnetic energy into part of the brain, which may stop or ease pain.

-There are a number of anti-nausea medications your doctor may prescribe if migraines are causing you to experience nausea or vomiting.
-These drugs are available in a variety of forms, including pills, suppositories, syrups, and injections.
-Since they also have a number of side effects, you need to work with your doctor to find a product that works for you.
+You can also take anti-nausea medications during your headache.
+They come in different forms, like pills, suppositories, syrups, and shots.
+They have a number of side effects, so work with your doctor to find one that works for you.

-Complementary therapies.
-There is some evidence that biofeedback and acupuncture may help minimize migraines and related symptoms, such as nausea.
+Complementary treatments.
+Some evidence shows that biofeedback and acupuncture may help ease migraines and related symptoms, such as nausea.